 Technically yes, but you probably don’t want to.
 It’s about 3-4 hours away from Seattle and you’ll need to make ferry reservations months in advance.
 Plus, the ferry schedule from Anacortes can be tricky if you are going anytime outside of summer months.
 I’d add an overnight in the San Juan Islands so you’ll have time to actually enjoy them.

-The best time for whale-watching tours in Seattle is typically from May to September, as this is when the gray whales and orcas are most commonly seen in the area.
+The best time for whale-watching tours in Seattle is typically from May to September, when the gray whales and orcas are most commonly seen in the area.
 You’ll probably want to do whale-watching tours in the San Juan Islands because that’s your best chance of seeing them up close.

 Seattle is famous for its coffee culture, with a plethora of coffee shops to choose from.
 A few of my favorite coffee shops in Seattle include the Starbucks Reserve Roastery, Elm Coffee Roasters, Victrola Coffee Roasters, and Herkimer Coffee.